How do I apply for the SVB Innovator Card and set spend limits by employee/team?

 Frequently Asked Questions

-How do I apply for the SVB Innovator Card as a startup or fund?
+How do I apply for the SVB Innovator Card?

-Short Answer: Existing and prospective SVB clients can apply for the SVB Innovator Card through their relationship team or SVB’s business banking channels, subject to standard credit approval and eligibility requirements.
+Short Answer: You can request the SVB Innovator Card through your SVB relationship manager or via SVB’s digital onboarding channels, subject to eligibility and credit approval.

 Expanded Explanation: